Driveway painting is a very basic, relatively easy DIY project. Here are what I see as the best driveway paint products that really last.

 So if you are doing a few lines, you won’t need more than about 4 pounds.
 This is the glass bead product that the Department of Transporation uses, and it’s less expensive than competitors.
 Nice.

-Photo courtesy St. Louis public radio.
-Reflection is one of the best painting concrete driveway ideas I’ve seen.
+Graphic above courtesy St. Louis public radio.
+Reflection beads in paint is one of the best painting concrete driveway ideas I’ve ever seen.

 Make it slip-proof

 Slippery when wet?
-You bet.
+You bet paint is.
+Ever watch the Indy 500 on a wet day?
+They hit the paint and wreck.
 Some driveway paint is non-slip, but you can always add texture.

 Use silica: not beach sand!
-You will read some big-name ‘handyman’ websites telling you to add sand.
+You will read some big-name ‘handyman’ websites (Bob) telling you to add sand.
 Don’t do it.
 The grains are uneven and are generally too large.
-They’ll easily catch a foot or a turning tire, and start your peeling.
+They’ll easily catch and rip, and start your peeling.

 What to do?
 For a big area, you can buy garden sand and strain it with a basic kitchen strainer.
 Watch me do that here.
 For small areas, just buy a jar of silica: all uniform grains.